nuke-dash/pokemon-colorscripts-mac/README.md

 ## How it works
 The program itself is a simple bash script that prints out text files corresponding to the relevant pokemon or a randomly selected pokemon.
 The textfiles formatted with appropriate colors can be found in the *colorscripts* folder of the repo.
 The sprites were taken from [pokemondb](https://pokemondb.net/sprites) and were converted into text files using a custom python script after some preprocessing.
-A simple script to scrape and download all the sprites, and the python script to convert these sprites into properly formatted and colored text files are also included in the repo and can be found in the *scripts* folder.
+A simple script to scrape and download all the sprites, and the python script to convert these sprites into properly formatted and colored text files are also included in the repo and can be found in the *generator_scripts* folder.

 ## Author
 Phoney badger: